Paul-Dempsey/pachde1/docs/Copper.md

 Click in the Lightness/Saturation gradient to set the lightness (vertical) and saturation (horizontal) of the color.
 Or, twist the S and L buttons to select the corresponding color component.

-In addition to draggin to twist a knob, all the knobs are clicky.
+In addition to dragging to twist a knob, all the knobs are clicky.
 Click any knob to advance the value by increments.
 Ctrl+Click (Cmd+Click on Mac) to decrement.

 Below the colored pickers, the selected color is displayed opaquely on the left half, as if alpha is 1.
 On the right side it is laid over a white to black gradient with 50% gray texture, so you can see how it overlays with transparency.
 If you don't see a gradient or texture, the color has little to no transparency -- it has an alpha close to 1.